benckj/ethereum-consensus-abm/README.md

 - Benjamin Kraner

 ## Acknowledgments
 The software was developed under the supervision of Claudio Tessone.
 It was developed at the Blockchain and Distributed Ledger Technologies group, part of the Informatics Department and Blockchain Center of the University of Zurich.
 The work was supported by a grant from the Ethereum Foundation as part of the Academic Grants Round.
-We thank Barnabè Monnot for fruitful discussions.
+We thank Barnabé Monnot for fruitful discussions.